Iris Festival

-During the multi-day party, free concerts, street entertainment and all kinds of activities are organized for the general public.
+During the multi-day party, free concerts, street entertainment and all kinds of activities are organised for the general public.
 Some monuments are exceptionally accessible to the public, and a food truck festival takes place on this day.
 In 2008, there were 100,000 participants at the festivities.

-Since 2015, Rock Around The Atomium has also been organized at the Atomium in this weekend.
+Since 2015, Rock Around The Atomium has also been organised at the Atomium in this weekend.